shukriadams/http-shell/README.md

 Execute shell commands on remote systems using HTTP.
-A central coordinator can be used to chain workers togther into a high-availability mesh.
+Several workers can be tied to together by a central coordinator that can seamlessly  direct commands to an available worker.

 ## Download